Maurice Halperin: Remaining years

 Disenchanted with communism in the Soviet Union, Halperin accepted Guevara's invitation to come to Havana in 1962.
 There, he consulted to the Ministry of Trade in the Fidel Castro government for five years and taught at the University of Havana.
 Political tensions forced him to leave for Vancouver, British Columbia, Canada.
 In Vancouver, he became a political science professor at Simon Fraser University, and wrote several books critical of Castro's government and the socio-political situation in Cuba.

 Personal life and death

 Halperin married and had two surviving children.

 Maurice Halperin died age 88 on February 9, 1995, of a stroke at the Royal Columbia Hospital just outside Vancouver, Canada.

 Legacy

-After Halperin's death, the release of the Venona project decryptions of coded Soviet cables, as well as information gleaned from Soviet KGB archives, revealed that Halperin was involved in espionage activities on behalf of the Soviet Union while serving in an official capacity with the United States government.
+After Halperin's death, the release of the Venona project decryptions of coded Soviet cables, as well as information gleaned from Soviet KGB archives, revealed that he was involved in espionage activities on behalf of the Soviet Union while serving in an official capacity with the United States government.